 We loved the chest pocket.

-Additionally, the outer fabric is windproof, which helps to keep those cold gusts from giving you the chills.
-The hood is well designed, complete with fuzzy fleece where the jacket meets your face, adding significant warmth.
-And the model is sized a bit larger than our award winners, which allows you to add layers comfortably underneath.
+The outer fabric is windproof, which helps keep cold gusts from giving you the chills.
+The hood is well designed and fuzzy fleece, where the jacket meets your face, adds significant warmth.
+We ordered a size small for our lead tester and found that this model is sized bigger than other brands, which allows us to comfortably add layers underneath.

 Love Patagonia's Down Sweater, Not the Hood?